LokiJS-Forge/LokiDB/docs/full-text-search.md

     - [Exists query](api/interfaces/existsquery.html)
     - [Match all query](api/interfaces/matchallquery.html)
-- Compound query clauses wrap other leaf or compound queries and are used to combine multiple queries in a logical fashion, or to alter their behaviour.
+- Compound query clauses wrap other leaf or compound queries and are used to combine multiple queries in a logical fashion, or to alter their behavior.
     - [Bool query](api/interfaces/boolquery.html)
     - [Constant score query](api/interfaces/constantscorequery.html)

-Apart from this the behaviour of the clauses depends on the used context:
+Apart from this, the behavior of the clauses depends on the used context:

 - The query context considers how well a clause matches a specific document using the calculated scoring.
 - The filter context only includes or excludes matching documents of a clause.